JuhaSil/Vehicle-announcement-scraper-and-classifier/README.md

 * Etc.
 * Possibility to add almost any filter and AI would get a hold of it?
 Like searching for some exact equipment, color, interior, etc.

+### Classifying results

-After defining the vehicle, it would be also important to compare the asking price to similar vehicles on the market and give a commercial score for it.
+After finding a suitable vehicle, it would be also important to compare the asking price to similar vehicles on the market and give a commercial score for it.

   * We would have to run certain corrections to the price to see how it compares to other similar vehicles.
 Some vehicle might seem cheap, but it has a lot of defects and when those are taken also into account, price is even higher than other similar vehicles: